 - Courses remaining to complete your degree

-Your degree audit will indicate the courses you need to take with an empty check box on the left and detail about what is “Still Needed” in the center column.
+Your degree audit will indicate the courses you need to take with an empty red circle on the left of the outstanding requirement.
+Details about what is “Still Needed” will follow in that row

-For a list of only the courses remaining to complete your degree, choose the “Registration Checklist” from the Format dropdown at the top left of the page.
+For a list of only the courses remaining to complete your degree, choose the “Registration Checklist” view from the Format dropdown towards the top left of the page.

 Yes.
-By clicking on a course number in the Degree Audit or the Courses Remaining report you can view pre-requisites required, attributes assigned to the course, as well as course sections available during the upcoming semester.
+By clicking on a blue course number link in the Student View of the Degree Audit or the Registration Checklist, you can view prerequisites required, attributes assigned to the course, as well as course sections available during the upcoming semester.

 The screen below will appear in a pop-up window.

 Courses from which you have withdrawn will appear in the Insufficient block on your degree audit.

 The “What If” function shows what a degree audit would look like with a different program.
 Your new “What If” degree audit will show you what coursework is required for this major, what courses you have taken that satisfy requirements, and what courses are still left for you to take.